angel-dart/gitbook/Basic-Routing.md

 app.addRoute('<method>', '<path>', requestHandler);
 ```

-Your `requestHandler` can be any Dart value, whether a function, or an object.
-See the [Requests and Responses](https://github.com/angel-dart/angel/wiki/Requests-&-Responses#return-values) pages for detailed documentation.

 However, the following methods are available for convenience, and are the ones you will
 use most often.
 Each method's name responds to an HTTP request method.
 For example, a
 route declared with `app.get(...)`, will respond to HTTP `GET` requests.